-- How to read a pay stub. - How to effectively create a budget and plan for moneysaving and spending. - Various options that are available to help pay for further education. - How to determine cost of living independently and how to manage it responsibly. - How earning interest impacts the growth of your savings over time.
+- How to effectively create a budget and plan for moneysaving and spending. - Various options that are available to help pay for further education. - How to determine cost of living independently and how to manage it responsibly. - How earning interest impacts the growth of your savings over time.